-26Every feasible ∂h^1 can be obtained as the linear combination of demand shocks to each sector-region pair.
-We therefore compute the bias and homophily effects from each of these "basis vector" shocks and plot the full distribution of bias and homophily terms (see Figure A4 in Appendix G, respectively).
-Across the full distribution of shocks, the contributions of the bias and homophily terms range between zero to four tenths of a percent increase in the multiplier - they are empirically negligible for all feasible demand shocks.
+$^{29}$ Every feasible $\partial h^1$ can be obtained as the linear combination of demand shocks to each sector-region pair.
+We therefore compute the bias and homophily effects from each of these "basis vector" shocks and plot the full distribution of bias and homophily terms (see Figure A4 in Appendix G).
+Across the full distribution of shocks, the contributions of the bias and homophily terms always comprise less than 0.6% of the multiplier - they are empirically negligible for all feasible demand shocks.
 We also compute the full distribution of error terms arising from the approximation in our decomposition result (the right panel of Figure A4 in Appendix G) and find that they are uniformly an order of magnitude smaller than the bias and homophily terms.
 Our approximation is therefore very tight for any feasible shock.